tensorflow/tensorflow/tensorflow/docs_src/api_guides/cc/guide.md

 * Device placement for an operation
 * Kernel attribute for an operation

-Please refer to @{tensorflow::Scope} for the complete list of member functions that let you create child scopes with new properties.
+Please refer to `tensorflow::Scope` for the complete list of member functions that let you create child scopes with new properties.

 ### Operation Constructors